Time limits for de facto claims

 If you're thinking about making a claim following a de facto relationship breakdown, consider these steps:

-1. Write down the separation date clearly and keep it safe
+1. noting the separation date and keeping a record of it

-2. List all significant property and assets you believe are relevant to your claim
+2. listing significant property and assets that may be relevant to a claim

-3. Gather documents showing your financial contributions or other contributions to the relationship
+3. gathering documents showing financial or other contributions to the relationship

-4. Note any agreements or discussions you've had about property or support
+4. noting any agreements or discussions about property or support

-5. Consider whether you need interim support while matters are being resolved
+5. considering whether interim support may be needed while matters are being resolved

-6. Think about whether you might be willing to explore a financial agreement rather than court proceedings
+6. considering whether a financial agreement rather than court proceedings might be explored

 How LawConnect can help

-Understanding de facto relationship deadlines and your options can feel overwhelming, especially when time is limited.
+Understanding de facto relationship deadlines and the available options is something people often seek information about, including in situations connected to particular stages of proceedings.
 People often need clarity on whether they have a valid claim, what the relevant deadlines are, and what steps come next.

 LawConnect provides personalised legal information through our AI legal assistant.
 You can ask questions about how these timeframes might apply to your situation, what options are generally available, and what steps you might take.
 The AI is designed to help you understand general legal information and explore the range of options that may be available to you.

 However, only a licensed lawyer can provide legal advice tailored to your specific circumstances.
 If you decide you need professional advice on your particular situation, we can connect you with experienced family lawyers who can review your circumstances and guide you through the process.
-Getting this kind of expert support early, especially given the importance of meeting deadlines, can help protect your rights and avoid costly mistakes.
+Some people obtain expert support at an early stage, which is often connected to particular stages of proceedings, in relation to their rights.

 Not sure what to ask?